MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-an-environment-for-apps-for-sharepoint.md

 [!INCLUDE[appliesto-2013-2016-2019-xxx-md](../includes/appliesto-2013-2016-2019-xxx-md.md)]

-To enable users to install and use apps for SharePoint in their sites, you must configure your environment to support them.
+To enable users to install and use apps for SharePoint in their sites, configure your environment to support them.
 This article describes how to configure your environment to support apps.
 Use the [Plan for apps for SharePoint Server](plan-for-apps-for-sharepoint.md) article to review options and determine the values to use for configuration settings in this article.

 Learn about [Manage apps using the App Catalog for SharePoint in Microsoft 365](../../SharePointOnline/use-app-catalog.md).

 ## Before you begin
 <a name="BeforeyouBegin"> </a>

-- You must purchase a domain name from a domain name provider for your apps, for example, ContosoApps.com.
+- Purchase a domain name from a domain name provider for your apps, for example, ContosoApps.com.

-- You must be a member of the Farm Administrators group to perform the steps in this article.
+- Ensure that you are a member of the Farm Administrators group to perform the steps in this article.
 For some steps, you must also be a domain administrator.

 - If you have a multi-tenant environment, you need to do some steps by using Microsoft PowerShell.
 Make sure you have [permissions to administer SharePoint Server using Windows PowerShell](/powershell/module/sharepoint-server/Add-SPShellAdmin?view=sharepoint-ps&preserve-view=true).